 In the popular area that is Little Italy, you may find it a little hard to find a place to eat or you may have a family of people with different tastes in food.
-Well, have no fear the Little Italy Food Market is here to provide!
+Well, have no fear the Little Italy Food Hall is here to provide!
 Tucked just out of sight of the Main Street, where the fountain flows the food hall waits for visitors.

 In the one-story food court like room, there are 6 different restaurants of different cuisines and a full bar.
 The atmosphere takes me back to middle school when my friends and I would hang out at the mall food court.
 We’d all get different things and share.
 The same can be done here.

 You can also meet new people if that suits your fancy or have a nice quiet meal by the fountain and enjoy the day.
 However, you choose to do it, at least you’ll have some delicious food to join you.

 Hours: 7am to 8am; 11:30am to 12:30pm; Sunday 7am to 1pm

 Location: 1668 State St, San Diego, CA, 92101